trooba/trooba-grpc-transport/README.md

 * Data chunk matches gRPC streaming data

 The client transport uses two timeouts:
-* connextTimeout sets the deadline for establishing the connection
+* connectTimeout sets the deadline for establishing the connection
 * socketTimeout sets the deadline for response or any further response chunk; whenever a new chunk is received the transport resets the socket timeout

 ## Usage